JeremiahKaren/35percent.github.io/_posts/2016-01-31-completing-londons-clearances.md

 [^2]: See Paragraph 5.10 (page 22) of the Savills [Asset Performance Evaluation](http://moderngov.southwark.gov.uk/documents/s55626/Appendix%204%20Savills%20Evaluation.pdf)

 [^3]: See the [Council's response](https://www.whatdotheyknow.com/request/297570/response/725827/attach/2/Freedom%20of%20Information%20request%20response%20for%20570900.pdf) to [this FOI request](https://www.whatdotheyknow.com/request/temporary_housing_on_estates_for#incoming-725827), which confirms it is charging more than twice the average council rent on properties located within regeneration schemes.
+See also [this article](http://www.southwarknews.co.uk/news/southwark-council-to-set-up-own-housing-company/) confirming that the Council has set up a private company to manage its new 'council' homes.

 <meta name="twitter:card" content="summary" />
 <meta name="twitter:title" content="Completing London's Clearances" />